drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Homologation by Simplification: Bromocryptine

-Ergot alkaloids like bromocryptine have been the starting point for preparing simplified synthetic analogs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/homologation-by-simplification-bromocryptine-e9ed386a'><i class='fa fa-play' aria-hidden='true'></i></button>Ergot alkaloids like bromocryptine have been the starting point for preparing simplified synthetic analogs.
 CY 208-243 is an example of a simplified bromocryptin and is a dopamine receptor agonist.
 The simplification of a reference molecule is a general method in analog design and may lead to molecules that are more potent than the initial lead structure.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold